sismo-core/sismo-docs/tutorials/sismo-connect/authenticate-your-users-with-sismo-connect.md

 ### **Next steps**

 All Data can be categorized into groups.
-If you liked this tutorial, you can see how to leverage sismoConnect integration by asking for proof of user group membership in a privacy-preserving way with [this one](request-data-privately-with-sismo-connect.md).&#x20;
+If you liked this tutorial, you can see how to leverage Sismo Connect integration by asking for proof of user group membership in a privacy-preserving way with [this one](request-data-privately-with-sismo-connect.md).&#x20;

 If you have any questions about integrating sismoConnect, don’t hesitate to reach out.
 The team will be happy to answer any questions you may have.